io_uring from Userland

 cqe = &ring->cq.cqes[(head & mask) << shift];

-Exactly the same pattern as finding an SQE slot. head & mask wraps the ever-increasing head counter into an actual array index.
-The shift handles CQE32 mode where each entry is 32 bytes instead of 16.
-The result is a pointer directly into the shared CQ ring memory where the kernel wrote your completion.
+This is exactly the same pattern as finding an SQE slot. head & mask wraps the ever increasing head counter into an actual array index.
+The shift handles CQE 32 mode where each entry is 32 bytes instead of 16.
+The result is a pointer directly into the shared CQ ring memory where the kernel wrote our completion, and then we do:

 if (!io_uring_skip_cqe(ring, cqe, &err))